Camp-Scope-Creep/Scimon/README.md

 The first person(s) to complete the entire "story", the central core will open up to reveal the super shwag!

 I propose that we use "Monty Pyton's quest for the holy grail" as the story to play.
 Each major scene in the movie will have 8 sounds selected which need to be played in order.
+The Super Shwag will be.....A GRAIL!!!

+The grail will be very large, capable of being drunken from, and will have a computer inside it that will do all kinds of things:
+ - Talk to you from time to time
+ - register when you are drinking from it
+ - sense when it is around other art installation we make and talk about them
+ - be upgraded with crystals from moebius
+ - be upgraded with other art installations camps
+ - TODO: Define other shit

 ## Game Show:
 We could do a competitive game show where two different teams have 4 buttons each to answer questions.
 Or we could just